 The PSO starts with a "swarm" of sensors randomly generated.
-As shown in Fig. 3 is a randomly deployed sensor network with coverage value 0.4484 calculated using Eq.
-(3).
+As shown in Fig. 3 is a randomly deployed sensor network with coverage value 0.31 calculated using approximate method mentioned in section 3.1.
 A linear decreasing inertia weight value from 0.95 to 0.4 is used, decided according to [6].
-Acceleration coefficients $c_1$ and $c_2$ both are set to 2 as proposed in [6].
-For optimizing coverage, we have used 20 particles, which are denoted by all sensor nodes coordinates, for our experiment in a $50 \times 50$ square sensor network, and the maximum number of generations we are running is 500.
+Acceleration coefficients c_1 and c_2 both are set to 2 as proposed in [6].
+For optimizing coverage, we have used 20 particles, which are denoted by all sensor nodes coordinates, for our experiment in a 50×50 square sensor network, and the maximum number of generations we are running is 500.
 The maximum velocity of the particle is set to be 50.
-The sensing range of each sensor is set to be 5 units.
-An upper bound on the coverage is given by the ratio of the sum of the circle areas (corresponding to sensors) to the total area of the sensor field.
-In this simulation, the upper bound evaluates to be 0.628, which is calculated from the perfect uniform distribution case without any overlapped area.
+The other parameters of sensor models are set to be r=5, $r_e=3$, $\lambda=0.5$, $\beta=0.5$, $c{th}=0.7$.
 The coverage is calculated as a fitness value in each generation.

-After optimizing the coverage, all sensors move to their final locations.
-Now the coordinates of potential cluster heads are set as particles in this static sensor network.
+After optimizing the coverage, all sensors move to their final locations in setup phase.
+Now the coordinates of potential cluster heads are set as particles in the sensor network.
 The communication range of each sensor node is 15 units with a fixed remote base station at (25, 80).
 We start with a minimum number of clusters acceptable in the problem space to be 4.
-The node, which will become a cluster head will not have any restriction on the transmission range.
+The node, which will become a cluster head, will not have any restriction on the transmission range.
 The nodes are organized into clusters by the base station.
 Each particle will have a fitness value, which will be evaluated by the fitness function (10) in each generation.
 Our purpose is to find the optimal location of cluster heads.
 Once the position of the cluster head is identified, if there is no node in that position then a potential cluster head nearest to the cluster head location will become a cluster head.